hemashushu/docker-archlinux-gui/README.md

-# How to run GUI applications directly in containers
+# How to Run GUI Applications Directly in Containers

 This tutorial introduces a method for running GUI applications directly in containers (such as Docker and Podman) without installing any additional software.

-When would you need to run GUI applications inside containers?
+**Why Run GUI Applications Inside Containers?**

 - The source of the GUI application is untrusted, or its safety is uncertain.

-- You want to try a GUI application without installing it on your existing system, and you want to ensure no files or data remain after you finish using it (i.e., keep your system clean).
+- You want to try a GUI application without installing it on your existing system and ensure no files or data remain after you finish using it (i.e., keep your system clean).

-- The GUI application is not found in your OS's package repository, and the offical software package does not have a version compatible with your current distro.
-For example, the application only provides an Ubuntu package, but your distro is Arch Linux or NixOS.
+- The GUI application is not available in your OS's package repository, and the official software package does not have a version compatible with your current distribution.
+For example, the application only provides an Ubuntu package, but your distribution is Arch Linux or NixOS.

 _Table of content_